 Personal Pronouns in Standard Arabic Vs Moroccan Arabic

-This section is for persons who studied or are studying the Standard Arabic ” Fos7a ” and we will see the two differencies between personal pronouns in Standard Arabic and Moroccan arabic.
+This section is for persons who studied or are studying the Standard Arabic ” Fos7a ” and we will see the two differences between personal pronouns in Standard Arabic and Moroccan Arabic.

 Dual Personal pronoun:

-In Standard Arabic, we have a dual personal pronouns ( You = أنتما and they = هما ) and they are not used in DARIJA because more than one person is considered as a plural.
+In Standard Arabic, we have a dual personal pronoun (You = أنتما and they = هما) and they are not used in DARIJA because more than one person is considered as a plural.

 Plural Personal Pronouns:

-In Standars Arabic, there are different plural pronouns for male and female while in Moroccan Arabic, for “you” and “they”, there are a gender-neutral plural pronouns.
+In Standard Arabic, there are different plural pronouns for male and female while in Moroccan Arabic, for “you” and “they”, there are gender-neutral plural pronouns.